kiranmadanwad/email-search/README.md

 All email records for a specific domain will be stored together within that partition.
 Cassandra will automatically distribute these partitions across the nodes in the cluster.

+**Compression and Compaction**:

-Compression and Compaction: Configure data compression and compaction settings for efficient storage and query performance.
+Configure data compression and compaction settings for efficient storage and query performance.

 ### Redis Cache